atomist-skills/lein-m2-deploy-skill/README.md

 ## Background

-Watch for Tags on repositories, that contain Leiningen project.clj files, and do not contain Dockerfiles.
+Watch for Tags on repositories that contain Leiningen project.clj files.
 The following conditions must be true:

 -   a git Tag ref has been created
 -   the root of the Repository contains a project.clj file
 -   GitHub has marked this Repo as containing `Clojure` code
--   the Repository does not contain a Dockerfile, or a docker/Dockerfile
+-   the Skill can be configured to skip Repositories that contain specified files (like a `Dockerfile`)

 Upon detection, deploy the clojure library to a m2 repo, such as [clojars](https://clojars.org).
 Use the following procedure to perform this